Seungwoo321/shellScript/README.md

 ### Note
 * Tested in Amazon Linux environment.
 * This script has been set up to set the bastion environment.
-* The remote server only connects to ec2-user
+* The remote server only connects to ec2-user. (conn.sh)

 ### Setup